Monday - Friday: 9:00 - 17:00, Emergency 24/7)

 The Water Industry Act 1991 established three independent regulators to oversee the privatised water sector: the Drinking Water Inspectorate (regulating drinking water quality), the National Rivers Authority (environmental regulation), and the Director General of Water Services, supported by Ofwat, as the economic regulator.
 These bodies also monitored statutory private water companies.
 In 1996, the National Rivers Authority’s responsibilities were absorbed by the Environment Agency, and in 2006, the Water Services Regulation Authority, still known as Ofwat, replaced the Director General of Water Services to continue economic regulation of the industry.

 Today, water supply is delivered by private water companies in England and Wales.
 In Scotland and Northern Ireland, publicly owned water companies are responsible for the water supply.
 Most water and sewerage companies are regional monopolies, with dedicated infrastructure in each company’s area.
-Household customers cannot switch their supplier and that competition is limited.
+Retail competition is allowed for businesses customers, while household customers cannot switch their retailer and that competition is limited.

 The water and sewerage sectors in England and Wales operate under a comprehensive legislative framework that covers areas like economic regulation, water and sewerage services, water quality and environmental standards.
 Some of the most important laws, sorted by years, include: